Nathan-Busse/Minecraft-Bedrock-Server-Control-Panel-GUI/ReadMe.md

 # Minecraft-Bedrock-Server-GUI

-A control dashboard to monitor and control your minecraft bedrock dedicated server through an easy user interface.
+A control dashboard to monitor and control your Minecraft bedrock dedicated server through an easy user interface.
 Created by Nathan-Busse  13 January 2022.
 Made with Python 3.8

 # Currently only works for Windows 10 & 11